neg-serg/negwm/README.md

 ./negi3mods.py
 ```

-but I reccomend you to look at my config(_config).
+but I recommend you to look at my config(_config).
 It can start / restart automatically,
 because of i3 connection will be closed after i3 restart and then started by
 `exec_always`.